-It is a computer purchased and used by someone else.
-They no longer want or need it, and are willing to sell it on to recoup some of their costs.
-The owner is selling it in the condition that it has reached during their ownership.
+It describes a computer purchased and used by someone else.
+They no longer want or need it, and wish to sell it on to recoup some of their costs.
+As a result of their ownership, the owner sells the property in its current condition.

-A refurbished computer is one that the customer returns to the manufacturer or computer store for any number of reasons.
+A refurbished computer refers to one that the customer returns to the manufacturer or computer store for any number of reasons.

-This might be because the owner changed their minds, or because they felt there was a problem and wanted a refund.
-The computer is then tested, repaired, and worked on to ensure it is in good condition.
+Owners may have changed their minds or felt there was a problem and desired a refund.
+The manufacturer then test, repair, and work on the computer to ensure it remains in good condition.

 What’s the Difference?

 They may have mistakenly downloaded malware, they may have dropped or scratched it, they may have worn down the keys or mousepad with overuse.
-When you buy a used computer, you are very likely to find signs of wear and tear, and there is always the chance there may be serious hardware issues.
+When you buy a used computer, you will

-If you’re buying a used computer, you are very unlikely to receive any kind of warranty.
-If it breaks down the moment you turn it on, you’re bang out of luck.
+Used computers may not come with any warranty.
+If it breaks down the moment you turn it on, you’re banging out of luck.

 With a refurbished computer, the manufacturer or computer store will usually offer a warranty which means that if anything goes wrong, you’re covered.
-This is because they are confident that they have returned the refurbished computer to good working condition.
+They do this because they feel that they have returned the refurbished computer to good working condition.

-Unless you buy a used computer from friends or family, you are likely to know very little about the seller.
-You have no idea whether they are a genuine seller, or someone trying to make some money from a pile of junk.
+Unless you buy a used computer from friends or family, you know very little about the seller.
+You have no way of knowing whether the seller is genuine or just trying to make some extra money.

 Most refurbished computers sell either directly from the manufacturer, or via reputable computer stores.
-You can feel much more confident that you are buying a good-quality product, and that you will be able to contact someone if anything goes wrong.
+You can feel much more confident that you bought a good quality product, and that you can contact someone if anything goes wrong.

-If you’re buying a used computer, the only limit is the models that other people are willing to put up for sale.
+You’re limited to the models that other people want to sell if you’re buying a used computer.
 But if you have a specific model in mind, you may struggle to find that exact computer for sale.
-You may have to compromise on what is available to choose from at a price that you like.
+You may have to compromise on availability to choose from at a price that you like.

-When you buy a used computer, the seller’s part of the deal is over.
+The seller’s part of the transaction ends when you buy a used computer.
 You can’t ring them up and ask for help with a computer problem.

-When you buy from a manufacturer or computer store, you should be to access support if you have any problems.
-This is especially true if there are any hardware problems, which are covered by your warranty.
+When you buy from a manufacturer or computer store, you can access support if you have any problems.
+Particularly if your warranty covers any hardware problems.
 It means you have more peace of mind when making your purchase.

-Refurbished computers are more likely to look newer, work better, and offer warranties and support.
-So it’s not surprising that you’re likely to pay a little more for a refurbished computer than you are for a used one.
+Refurbished computers likely look newer, work better, and offer warranties and support.
+Not surprisingly, refurbished computers cost a little more than used ones.

-But when you factor in the additional benefits of buying refurbished, in the long term you may actually be saving money.
-You are far more likely to be buying a computer that will serve you well for longer if you buy refurbished.
+But when you factor in the additional benefits of buying refurbished, in the long term you may actually save money.
+Buying a refurbished computer increases the chances of you getting a computer that will last you for years.

 Looking for New or Refurbished PC or Laptop?

-Now you’ve compared the pros and cons of used vs refurbished, you may be looking to buy.
+Now you’ve compared the pros and cons of used vs refurbished, you may want to look to buy.

 We’re here to help.
 We buy, sell, trade, and service new and refurbished laptops, PCs, monitors, and printers.
-We offer a fast and friendly service on all computers whether new or old.
-All of our refurbished computers go through an extensive battery of tests before we sell them, so you can be certain of their quality.
+We offer fast and friendly service on all computers whether new or old.
+We test each of our refurbished computers thoroughly before we sell them, so you know they offer top quality.

 What Does Refurbished Mean?

-“Refurbished” is an umbrella term referring to a used product that is recertified or repaired for resale.
+“Refurbished” refers to a used product that the manufacturer repairs and recertified for resale.
 But what that entails can vary greatly across different industries and individual companies.
-In the computer industry, refurbished products range from desktops and laptops that were sold but never taken out of the box to computers that were in use before they were returned for resale.
+In the computer industry, refurbished products range from units sold but never taken out of the box to used computers.

 What’s the Difference Between Used and Refurbished?

-Additionally,“Refurbished” implies that the product has gone through a comprehensive process — including repairs, replacements and quality testing — to bring it to a set standard of performance and quality.
+Subsequently, “Refurbished” implies that the product goes through a comprehensive process — including repairs, replacements, and quality testing — to bring it to a set standard of performance and quality.

 Three Tiers of Pre-owned Computers

-Again, The top tier is New & Unused.
-These are either factory-sealed or open-box products that have never been used by a customer and have the software seal intact.
-This product is typically overstock or a returned order.
+Again, the top tier features New & Unused.
+The products include conditions of factory-sealed or unopened, have never been used by a customer, and bear the software seal intact.
+Typically overstock or a returned order.
 New and unused products do not have any cosmetic damage.

 - The middle tier consists of Like New (Refurbished).
-This is Dell’s highest grade of certified refurbished systems, submitted to a rigorous refurbishing process, to achieve Dell’s exacting quality and performance standards.
-These previously-owned products could have observable minor blemishes that do not affect performance or could look as good as new.
+Dell’s top-of-the-line certified refurbished systems undergo a rigorous refurbishing process, ensuring Dell’s exacting quality and performance expectations.
+These previously-owned products might have a few minor cosmetic flaws which do not impact their performance.

-- Under the last tier, Scratch and Dent products are certified refurbished products with blemishes that do not affect performance.
+- The last tier consists of scratch and dent products that have blemishes that do not affect performance.
 Scratch & Dent computers do not have scratches or pits on the screen, missing or illegible letters on the keyboard, or damage on the touchpad or palm rest – just blemishes that do not impact performance.